SarahE-Dev/wishlist-frontend/REFLECTION.md

 For deployment, I deployed the front end on Vercel and the backend on Render.
 To make it easy to switch between environments, I used an environment variable to store my backend path.
 This way, I could easily replace the localhost URL with the one Render provided.
 I also created an Axios instance, which made it seamless to switch between the two.

 Lastly, I had a bit of trouble with the priority feature for wishlist items.
 Originally, I was using strings like “low,” “medium,” and “high,” but I ran into issues when trying to sort them.
 So, I decided to change the priority to numbers—1 for low, 2 for medium, and 3 for high.
 This approach worked much better and made sorting a lot simpler.

+Oh and also I initially had some trouble connecting to MongoDB Atlas when I switched over to that instead of my local URI, but then I realized I had forgotten to set my network settings to allow access from anywhere.